1st Armoured Regiment (Australia)

-1st Armoured Regiment is an armoured regiment of the Australian Army and is the senior regiment of the Royal Australian Armoured Corps.
-Formed as a tank unit in the new Australian Regular Army on 7 July 1949, the regiment subsequently saw service during the Vietnam War operating Centurion tanks.
-Currently the unit is based in Edinburgh, South Australia as part of the 9th Brigade.
-As part of the Plan Beersheba reorganisation, the unit has become one of three Armoured Cavalry Regiments (ACRs) assigned to the Army's multirole combat brigades in Brisbane, Darwin and Townsville.
-Each ACR is equipped with M1A1 tanks and ASLAV light armoured vehicles.
+1st Armoured Regiment (1AR) is an armoured regiment of the Australian Army and is the senior regiment of the Royal Australian Armoured Corps (RAAC).
+Formed as an armoured unit in the Australian Regular Army on 7 July 1949, the regiment squadrons served during the Vietnam War operating Centurion tanks.
+More recently the regiment has contributed small groups and individuals to operations in East Timor, Iraq, Afghanistan, the Solomon Islands and elsewhere.
+Currently the unit is based in Edinburgh, South Australia and was re-roled in 2024 as an experimentation unit.

 History

 Formation

-The 1st Armoured Regiment was raised as a regular unit on 7 July 1949 at Puckapunyal in Victoria when the 1st Armoured Car Squadron, which had returned from occupation duties in Japan a few months earlier, was converted to a tank unit.
-The formation occurred following the renaming of a reserve unit of the Citizens Military Forces (CMF) of the same name, which subsequently became the 1st Royal New South Wales Lancers and its battle honours and history perpetuated by this unit, in order to reallocate the name to the tank regiment that was to be established in the new Australian Regular Army.
-At first only one squadron strong, planning commenced to expand to full strength as soon as possible under the command of Major Cecil Ives.
-Formal affiliation with the Royal Tank Regiment (RTR) was recognised two years later and the regiment adopted their regimental colours of Brown, Red and Green, which date back to the Battle of Cambrai during the First World War in 1917.
+The 1st Armoured Regiment was raised as a regular unit on 7 July 1949 at Puckapunyal in Victoria.
+It was raised from the 1st Armoured Car Squadron, which had returned from occupation duties in Japan a few months earlier.
+Consequently, the reserve Citizens Military Forces (CMF) unit also named the 1st Armoured Regiment, was retitled as the 1st Royal New South Wales Lancers to perpetuate its unit history and battle honours.
+Upon establishment, the regiment constituted only one squadron, A Squadron, under the command of Major Cecil Ives.
+Formal affiliation with the Royal Tank Regiment (RTR) was recognised in 1959 and the regiment adopted their regimental colours of Brown, Red and Green, which date back to the Battle of Cambrai during the First World War in 1917.
 These same colours had also been used by the Australian Tank Corps prior to the Second World War.

-Initially the new regiment was equipped with Churchill tanks, although this was only a temporary measure until Centurion tanks could be acquired.
-However, due to the perceived unsuitability of the Churchill and the late arrival of the new platform, the regiment was not deployed as part of Australia's commitment to the Korean War, although a number of officers served on exchange with British and US formations and the unit provided machine-gunners and signalers to Australian infantry battalions as reinforcements.
+Initially the new regiment was equipped with Second World War era Churchill tanks, although this was only a temporary measure until Centurion tanks could be acquired.
+Due to the perceived unsuitability of the Churchill and the late arrival of the new platform, the regiment was not deployed as part of Australia's commitment to the Korean War, although a number of officers served on exchange with British and US formations and the unit provided machine-gunners and signalers to Australian infantry battalions as reinforcements.
 The first Centurions finally began arriving in June 1952, with the regiment receiving 39 tanks.
 With the numbers of regular personnel steadily growing, it was possible to raise Regimental Headquarters, Headquarters Squadron and B Squadron, and the regiment was fully raised by 8 September 1952 under the command of Lieutenant Colonel Stuart Graham.